 Pesticides used on conventionally grown cotton are among the most harmful.

 -Pesticide exposure has been linked to neurological disorders, cancers, asthma, severe headaches, fatigue, nausea, and birth defects.
 Pesticides were originally developed as toxic nerve agents during WWII and it is no wonder they have been linked to many forms of cancer.

 -The Environmental Protection Agency (EPA) considers 7 of the top 15 pesticides used on cotton in the United States as "possible," "likely," "probable," or "known" to cause cancer in humans.

--The World Health Organization estimates that pesticides poison at least 3,000,000 people every year, with approximately 355,000 people dying unintentionally from pesticide poisoning annually. (reference: The world health report 2003 shaping the future.
-Geneva, World Health Organization, 2003.)
+-The World Health Organization estimates that pesticides poison at least 3,000,000 people every year, with approximately 355,000 people dying unintentionally from pesticide poisoning annually. (reference: The world health report Shaping the Future.
+Geneva, World Health Organization.)

 -Only 0.1% of pesticides end up on pests and 99.9% ends up in water, air, and soil.

--The EPA reported in 1993 that an estimated 'one to two million' birds are killed annually by carbofuran, just one insecticide used on cotton!
+-The EPA has reported that an estimated 'one to two million' birds are killed annually by carbofuran, just one insecticide used on cotton!
 One granule of carbofuran is enough to kill a songbird.

 -As insects gradually become resistant to pesticides, ever-increasing amounts are applied to be effective, resulting in massive ecological disasters and crop failures.

 -According to the United States Agency for Toxic Substances and Disease Registry, children that are exposed to methyl parathion, an insecticide, suffer memory loss and emotional swings